t3chguy/Roundcube-SQL-Global-Address-Books/README.md

 By Default The `DomainBook` is enabled for all users.
 All other books will have to be configured prior to use.

+#License#

+This software adheres to the MIT License, please see LICENSE File!

 #Installation#

 1. To Install, extract this archive and copy the folder